joergmlpts/nature-id/README.md

 Each classifier consists of a `.tflite` model and a `.csv` labelmap file.
 Both are required.

-On the above web pages scroll down and under **Output** click on *labelmap* to download and save the labels.
+On the web pages above scroll down and under **Output** click on *labelmap* to download and save the labels.
 On Windows, the default action for a .csv file might be to open it in Excel.
 Be certain to save the .csv file to disk instead.
 Then scroll back up and under **Model formats** switch to *TFLite (aiyvision/classifier/...)*.
 There click on *Download* to get the `.tflite` file.
-Please also take note of paragraphs near the bottom of these web pages on suitable and unsuitable usecases and licensing.
+Please also note the paragraphs at the bottom of these web pages about appropriate and inappropriate use cases and licensing.

 ### Taxonomy and Common Names Files

-The trained models come with scientific names as labels and many of those scientific names are already outdated.
-The common names and current taxonomy are obtained from this file: [https://www.inaturalist.org/taxa/inaturalist-taxonomy.dwca.zip](https://www.inaturalist.org/taxa/inaturalist-taxonomy.dwca.zip) This tool expects this zip archive in directory `inaturalist-taxonomy`.
+The trained models come with scientific names as labels and many of these scientific names are already outdated.
+The common names and the current taxonomy are obtained from this file: [https://www.inaturalist.org/taxa/inaturalist-taxonomy.dwca.zip](https://www.inaturalist.org/taxa/inaturalist-taxonomy.dwca.zip) This tool expects this zip archive in the `inaturalist-taxonomy` directory.

-## Sample Photos
+## Example Images

-Sample pictures of plants are provided in directory `plant_images`.
-The file names hint at the species that I think is in the photo.
-Note that these examples result in a successful identification only to varying degrees.
+Example Images pictures of plants are provided in the `plant_images` directory.
+The filenames indicate the species that I think is in the photo.
+Note that these examples ponly lead to successful identification to varying degrees.
 The *Mentzelia lindleyi* is certainly not correctly identified.

 ## Messages

 The first call with a model transforms the labels into a taxonomic hierarchy.
 Each label is replaced with its representation in the current taxonomy and all its ancestors are added.
 This process takes some time and results in many messages.
 Once the hierarchy has been successfully computed, it is written to disk.
-Future calls of `nature_id.py` load the taxonomic hierarchy from disk instead of reading the labels and computing the taxonomy again.
+Future calls to `nature_id.py` will load the taxonomic hierarchy from disk instead of reading the labels and computing the taxonomy again.

-This is how the first calls look like.
-We again use the plant model as an example.
+This is what the first calls look like.
+Again, we use the plant model as an example.
 The bird and insect models are smaller and result in fewer messages.

 ```
 PS C:\nature-id> python -m plants nature_id.py .\plant_images